Sans9211/MySQL_Case_Study/README.md

 ## **Contact:**

-For questions please reach out at https://www.linkedin.com/in/sanskriti-choudante-2b601b242
+For questions or any feedback please reach out at https://www.linkedin.com/in/sanskriti-choudante-2b601b242